Table of Contents

 Amsterdam in 1969.
 A prostitute is waiting for customers while a couple walks by.

 In the 1960’s – during the sexual revolution – the modern iteration of the Red Light District really started.
 In that era prostitution increased significantly in the area.
-More window brothels and and more sex stores were opened.
+More window brothels and and more sex shops were opened.

 More pictures and details: De Wallen History